Making a complaint

 - In certain cases, patients may wish to pursue legal action.
 The charity, Action for Victims (Tel: 020 8686 8333) can put you in touch with a solicitor with medical negligence expertise.

-- Further details about complaints procedures can be found on the following web pages:
+- Further details about complaints procedures can be found at:

 Complaints about services provided by other public sector organisations